Chestnut45/theseus/README.md

 const std::vector<wolf::Scene::Object*>& children = object1.GetChildren();
 ```

 To create a game system that updates objects or components, you can use the Scene::EachObject() and Scene::Each<T> methods along with structured bindings for very efficient iteration.
-The first variable bound will be the object ID, and the second will be a reference to the actual component:
+The first variable bound will be the object ID of the object the component belongs to, and the subsequent variables will get references to the components themselves.

 ```C++
 // Iterate all Sprite components